Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <p>
     As you can see, we are adding some logic to our command handler here.
-    This is usually done because dependency injection on the command handler is easy, whereas doing it on the aggregate root is generally <a href="http://misko.hevery.com/2008/09/30/to-new-or-not-to-new/" target="_blank">problematic</a>
+    This is usually done because dependency injection on the command handler is easy.

+    Passing services to the aggregate via dependency injection is generally problematic and to be avoided, since an aggregate is usually a
+    <a href="http://misko.hevery.com/2008/09/30/to-new-or-not-to-new/" target="_blank">"newable type"</a>.
 </p>

 <p>